 4. What is the Functional Organ of Pneumatophores, Which Helps in Breathing?

 Solution: Pneumatophores have open pores in the air called lenticels.
-These lenticels help in absorbing oxygen and other essential gaseous exchange.
+These lenticels help in absorbing oxygen and other essential gases for exchange.

 1. Define Pneumatophores and Explain the Function With Pneumatophores Examples.